De Morgan Dual Nominal Quantifiers Modelling Private Names in Non-Commutative Logic: Conclusion

 \section{Conclusion}

 This paper makes two significant contributions to proof theory: the first cut elimination result for a novel de Morgan dual pair of nominal quantifiers; and the first direct cut elimination result for first-order quantifiers in the calculus of structures.
 As a consequence of cut-elimination (Theorem~\ref{theorem:cut}), we obtain the first proof system that features both non-commutative operator \textit{seq} and first-order quantifiers $\forall$ and $\exists$.
 A novelty of the nominal quantifiers $\new$ and $\wen$ compared to established self-dual nominal quantifiers is in how they distribute over positive and negative operators.
-This greater control of bookkeeping of names enables private names to be modelled in direct embeddings of processes as predicates in \textsf{MAV1}.
+This greater control of bookkeeping of names enables private names to be modelled in direct embeddings of processes as formulae in \textsf{MAV1}.
 In Section~\ref{section:syntax}, every rule in \textsf{MAV1} is justified as necessary either: for soundly embedding processes; or for ensuring cut elimination holds.
 Of particular note, some rules were introduced for ensuring cut elimination holds in the presence of \textit{equivariance}.

 The cut elimination result is an essential prerequisite for recommending the system \textsf{MAV1} as a logical system.
-This paper only hints about formal connections between \textsf{MAV1} and models of processes, which requires separate attention in companion papers.
-In particular, we know that linear implication defines a precongruence over processes embedded as predicates, that is sound with respect to both weak simulation and pomset traces.
+This paper only hints about formal connections between \textsf{MAV1} and models of processes, which receives separate attention in a companion paper~\cite{MSCS}.
+In particular, we know that linear implication defines a precongruence over processes embedded as formulae, that is sound with respect to both weak simulation and pomset traces.